MEDICINE SEARCH APP

 Where does the 70 000-medicine database come from?

-Data is pulled from the public NFZ endpoint (the Polish National Drug Registry).
-It contains all medicinal products registered in Poland — both prescription and OTC, in various pharmaceutical forms and strengths.
-Using the NFZ endpoint generates no cost for you.
+Data is pulled from the public NFZ endpoint (the Polish National Medicines Register).
+It contains all medicinal products registered in Poland — both prescription-only and OTC medicines, in various pharmaceutical forms and strengths.
+Using the NFZ endpoint costs you nothing.

-How does the app recognize that a drug is already in my cabinet?
+How does the app recognise that a medicine is already in my cabinet?

 Every search result is checked against your local database.
-Comparison handles small spelling variations and diacritics — "Nurofen Forte" and "NUROFEN forte" are matched correctly.
-When a medicine is already yours, a pharmacy icon (⊕) appears next to the name.
+The comparison handles small spelling variations and diacritics — "Nurofen Forte" and "NUROFEN forte" are matched correctly.
+When you already have a medicine, a medicine-cabinet icon (⊕) appears next to the name.

 Does search work offline?

-The search itself requires an internet connection because results are pulled from the NFZ endpoint in real time.
-However the detailed medicine page with SPC documentation is available offline — if SPC data was synced earlier, you can read it without coverage.
+Search itself requires an internet connection because results are pulled from the NFZ endpoint in real time.
+However, the detailed medicine page with SmPC documentation is available offline — if SmPC data was synced earlier, you can read it without coverage.

 What devices does search run on?